Acharya-Keerthana/INS/MONOALPHABETIC CIPHER/README.md

 ## Limitations
 - The replacement alphabet must contain **exactly 26 unique lowercase letters**.
 - Only lowercase letters are encrypted (uppercase letters remain unchanged).

+## Link to the codespace:
+/workspaces/INS/MONOALPHABETIC CIPHER/monoalphabetic.py

 ## License
 This script is open-source and can be used for educational purposes.